kmsherrin/bn-sample-da-viz/README.md

 The server should then start up and automatically direct your browser to the page.
 If not, check the terminal where it is running and it will tell you the address to navigate to.
 Most likely, this is [http://localhost:3000](http://localhost:3000)

+If you want some tests were written tp mildly verify some things are working.
+Run these with:
+`
+npm test
+`
+All tests should pass if everything is setup correctly

 ---